FranBarInstance/neutralts/doc/bif-obj.md

 Hello from Python!
 ```

-We can define a template in the object, we can put the template inline after ">>" or we can do both things, in the latter case they are summed, first the template defined in the object will be shown and then the inline one.
+We can define a template in the object, in the latter case they are summed, first the template defined in the object will be shown and then the inline one.

 Modifiers:
 ----------